-With the rise of remote work, “Zoom Meeting” became a super popular phrase in 2020.
+With the rise of remote work, “Zoom Meeting” became a catch phrase.

-Zoom also offers advanced features like transcriptions, video recording, two-factor authentication, etc. In fact, it lets you conduct webinars with over 1,000 participants and up to 49 on-screen videos simultaneously.
+Zoom also offers advanced features like transcriptions, call recording, and two-factor authentication.
+It lets you conduct webinars with over 1,000 participants and up to 49 on-screen videos simultaneously.

 You can also use Zoom for free.
-However, meeting time is limited to just 40 minutes for the free service.
+However, there is. a meeting time limit of just 40 minutes for the free service.